Gastric Sleeve Surgery and the Risk of Gastritis

-Dr. Fernando Garcia feels that every patient who comes to his Tijuana practice deserves detailed information about the benefits and risks of surgery.
+Every patient who comes to our Tijuana practice deserves detailed information about the benefits and risks of surgery.
 This helps patients have realistic expectations about the treatment process.
 While we have discussed the many benefits of gastric sleeve surgery as a surgical weight loss option, we also feel that patients need to be made fully aware of potential complications.
 That's why we're looking at gastritis in this blog post, which some patients may experience after their weight loss surgery is performed.

 What is gastritis?